gregeo/Group-10-AdventureGame/README.md

 to run version 0.3.0 of the game: go to:
 Group-10-AdventureGame/TextGame/src/textgame/
-compile: javac Map.java TextGame.java Room.java Player.java Enemy.java
+compile: all .java files
-and run: java -cp ../ textgame.Map
+and run: java -cp ../ textgame.TextGame
 or  java -cp ../ textgame.Gamegui for gui